goharbor/harbor/docs/installation_guide.md

 ## Prerequisites for the target host

-Harbor is deployed as several Docker containers, and, therefore, can be deployed on any Linux distribution that supports Docker.
+Harbor is deployed as several Docker containers, and therefore can be deployed on any Linux distribution that Docker supports.
 The target host requires Docker, and Docker Compose to be installed.

 ### Hardware